coryburt/coryburt.github.io/_posts/2017-10-23-The-Fable-of-the-Gullible-Gulls.md

 When the fishing is bad, they simply find a landfill or garbage heap to raid.&nbsp; If an area becomes inhospitiable, they move on, (as the fishing fleet did).&nbsp; With long narrow wings, they are -- like most sea-birds -- spectacular flyers, and known to travel amazingly long distances.&nbsp;
-Did all the "free shrimp" suddenly render them flightless?&nbsp; The truth is, the seagull is a veritable poster child for adaptability and hardy survival instincts.&nbsp; The exact opposite of a stereotypical welfare slob.
+Did all the "free shrimp" suddenly render them dim-witted and flightless?&nbsp; The truth is, the seagull is a veritable poster child for adaptability and hardy survival instincts.&nbsp; The exact opposite of a stereotypical welfare slob.